Her dream wasn’t over — just deferred

 Mama Drama won Arneson a Manhattan Association of Cabarets Award in 2016 for best New York debut.
 She continued performing the show, as well as a tribute to Peggy Lee.
 She has appeared frequently in the Sondheim Unplugged series at 54 Below, directed by Garrison’s Phil Geoffrey Bond, and will be seen at the Philipstown Depot Theatre again on Sept.
 29 in Hello Jerry!, a musical tribute to Jerry Herman hosted by Bond.

 In 2017, the Arneson family left the city, somewhat reluctantly, for Putnam Valley.
 Since moving, Arneson has directed musicals and plays at James O’Neill High School in Highland Falls and the Croton Academy of Art.
 This fall she plans to open Center Stage Putnam Valley to offer musical theater classes.

 Auditioning for Broadway has been put on hold.
 “With no agent, going back on line is prohibitively expensive,” Arneson says.
 “For a while I was in an ‘actors with kids’ cooperative, but that gets difficult when they get older.
 I’m at a point when I’m perfectly happy to enjoy this time with my children.
-When they’re older, I’ll go back on line again.”Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
-We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.
+When they’re older, I’ll go back on line again.”The Current is a nonprofit supported by its readers; please consider a year-end gift.